florianzwagemaker/phyloviewer-wasm/progress.md

 ### Additional Features
 - [ ] Implement "Back to Source" link in a tooltip on nodes.
 - [ ] Implement URL construction for the "Back to Source" link.
+- [x] Implement customizable leaf-node labels with multi-select dropdown.
+  - FASTA headers are stripped to accessionVersion before tree calculation
+  - SampleID is selected by default but can be toggled
+  - Users can select multiple metadata fields to append to labels
+  - Labels update dynamically when selections change

 ### Deployment
 - [ ] Configure the project for static hosting.